 - Ylang ylang Cananga odorata (Lam.) var. genuina

-While essential oils are wonderful aids for wellness, depression and anxiety are serious mood disorders.
-You do not have to face this struggle alone.
+While essential oils are wonderful additions to a wellness routine, depression and anxiety are serious mood disorders.

-If you find yourself experiencing symptoms of depression or anxiety, please seek the attention of a trusted physician, naturopath, or mental health provider, who may in fact suggest an aromatherapy regime.
+If you or a client are experiencing severe symptoms of depression or anxiety, please refer to a trusted physician, naturopath, or mental health provider, who may in fact suggest an aromatherapy regime.

 This article is for informational purposes only.
 It is not intended to treat, diagnose, cure, or prevent disease.
 This article has not been reviewed by the FDA.
 Always consult with your primary care physician or naturopathic doctor before making any significant changes to your health and wellness routine.